20Th Century publish Barry White’s debut album : ‘I’ve Got So Much to Give’ (1973)

 Michael Bublé‘s ‘It’s Time’ is his fourth studio album released on February 8, 2005 by 143, Reprise.

-Genesis merges charm and complexity in *A Trick of the Tail*, with "Los Endos" delivering an electrifying instrumental finale laced with earlier themes.
+How well do you know the music of Genesis merges charm and complexity in *A Trick of the Tail*, with "Los Endos" delivering an electrifying instrumental finale laced with earlier themes.
 Phil Collins stands out vocally on the title track, while *No Jacket Required*’s "Long Long Way to Go," featuring Sting, offers quiet melancholy.
 "Easy Lover" unites Collins and Philip Bailey for a high-energy anthem, and "In the Air Tonight" remains a chilling, brooding classic.
 Phil’s live moments, from duets with Laura Pausini on "Separate Lives" to Chester Thompson’s percussive battle on "Drum Duet," display artistry and intensity alike.
-On the jazzier end, *The Los Endos Suite* recontextualizes Genesis’s sound with Quincy Jones’ orchestration, proving their timeless adaptability.
+On the jazzier end, *The Los Endos Suite* recontextualizes Genesis’s sound with Quincy Jones’ orchestration, proving their timeless adaptability.?
+Take our 12-track quiz.

 ‘The Supremes Sing Holland–Dozier–Holland’ feat.
 ‘You Keep Me Hangin’ On’ is an album released on January 23, 1967 by Motown.